Bicycles

 Summary

-For more bicycle articles including tour stories, racing trips, bicycles reviews (inc. the Speed Ross recumbent) and instructions for making a child's size recumbent... see my bicycles page.
+For more bicycle articles including tour stories, racing trips, bicycles reviews (inc. the Speed Ross recumbent and Sinner Mango velomobile) and instructions for making a child's size recumbent... see my bicycles page.

 We now live in the wonderful cycling location of Assen, Drenthe.
 As well as continuing my basketmaking business, we just have to share this place with other cyclists so we run cycling holidays.
 Recumbent (or any other type of) cyclists are welcome to join us.
 You can also read more about cycling here on the blog.